-Trying to satisfy a wide range of different needs is rarely effective.
-Splitting your customers into different groups of similar people will enable you to market your products or services specifically to the ones that will be most profitable to you.
+Trying to satisfy the needs of a wide range of different customers is rarely effective.
+Splitting your customers into smaller groups of similar people will enable you to market your products or services specifically to the ones that will be most profitable to you.

 Identifying your target market